ilg-physics-ucsb/remoteLabs/README.md

 #### Making SSH work

-Before you put the SD card in the Pi, you will need put an empty file named ssh onto the root folder of the sd card.
+Before you put the SD card in the Pi, you will need put an empty file named ssh in the root directory of the sd card.
 You can do this is terminal/command prompt.

 In terminal `cd` to the SD card.
 On OSX that is usually uner /Volumes/boot.
-On Linux I think it is in /mnt/boot (but I don't know for sure). then run the command
+On Linux I think it is in /mnt/boot (but I don't know for sure), then run the command

 ```bash
 touch ssh
 ```

-On Windows open command prompt and type `<letter>:` Replace <letter> by whatever capiatl letter windows assigned to the SD Card.
+On Windows open a command prompt and type `<letter>:` Replace <letter> by whatever capiatl letter windows assigned to the SD Card.
 (Typically D or E).
 Then run the command

 ```
 echo "" > ssh